kokopuffz/Project2/README.md

 - As a user, I want to add captions.
 - As a user, I want to delete captions.
 - As a user, I want to add alt-texts.
-- As a user, I want to play devmode.
-- As a user, I want to edit my alt-texts.
-- As a user, I want to delete my alt texts.
-- As a user, I want to view my previous alt-texts.
 - As a user, I want to view my previous captions.
+- As a user, I want to play devmode.(stretch goal)
+- As a user, I want to edit my alt-texts.(stretch goal)
+- As a user, I want to delete my alt texts.(stretch goal)
+- As a user, I want to view my previous alt-texts.(stretch goal)
 ## MVP
 - use TheCatApi and write out 30-40 weak? alt-texts for images
-- keep track of all images users interact with alt text and captions
+- keep track of all images users interact with captions
 - make sure user does not get the same prompt they have already captioned
-- make sure user does not get the same prompt they have already provided alt-texts
-- provide 2 modes for users (dev, captions)
-- make sure images go to devmode
-- make sure only alt-texts go to captions mode
+- functioning captions mode
-- upvote options for both alt texts and captions
+- upvote options for all captions
 - make sure user cannot vote on something more than once
-- delete/edit option for all alt texts and captions in their cattree page
+- delete/edit option for all captions in their cattree page
 - cats that were captioned on will become images in user's cattree

 ## stretch goals